This post is one three of two in the HSA Series:

 We will go into more specific details on HSAs below.

-A Bit of HSA History
+A Bit of Health Saving Account History

 The Clinton Healthcare Plan sparked a national debate over the government’s involvement in the medical profession.
 The debate continues even today with the question: “is health care a right or a good?”
 We are not going to get into the political debate here, only highlight it being part of the HSA’s history.
-Medical Savings Accounts came first from Clint, leading to HSAs later from President Bush.
+Medical Savings Accounts came first from Clinton, leading to HSAs later from President Bush.

 “Archer MSAs were created to help self-employed individuals and employees of certain small employers meet the medical care costs of the account holder, the account holder’s spouse, or the account holder’s dependent(s).” – From IRS Publication 969